Ahmed Khaleel

-Ahmed Khaleel (އަހްމަދު ޚަލީލް born March 17, 1962) is a Maldivian diplomat and the former Ambassador to Japan.
-He also studied in Majeediyya School for 10 years.
-He served as the non-resident ambassador to the Republic of Korea.
+Ahmed Khaleel (އަހްމަދު ޚަލީލް; born 17 March 1962) is a Maldivian diplomat who served as the Minister of State for Foreign Affairs from 2018 to 2023.

+Khaleel previously served as the permanent representative of the Maldives to the United Nations from 2007 to 2008.
+Additionally, he was the Ambassador of the Maldives to Japan from 2010 and the non-resident ambassador to South Korea from 2013, serving both posts until 2016.
 He served as the Under-Secretary for Bilateral Relations at the Ministry of Foreign Affairs during 2016–2018, before becoming the Minister of State for Foreign Affairs in November 2018.

 Diplomatic career

 He joined the Ministry of Foreign Affairs in 1981 and first worked at the Immigration Bureau for about six months, then worked at the Office of the High Commission in Sri Lanka, where he was the third secretary.

 From October 1983 to June 1984, He completed a Foreign Service Training Programme in Islamabad, the capital of Pakistan.
 From October 1991 to June 1992, he also completed a Diplomat Training Programme at Oxford University in England.

-From 2006 to 2007, he served as Chargé d'Affaires of the Maldives to Japan and he was involved in the opening of the embassy, and then from 2007 to 2009 as an Ambassador to the United Nations.
+From 2006 to 2007, he served as Chargé d'Affaires of the Maldives to Japan and he was involved in the opening of the embassy, and then from 2007 to 2008 as an Ambassador to the United Nations.